harryleesan/kubernetes-workshop/README.md

 This should be created for you by the organiser prior to this workshop.

 ## 1.1 Accessing the cluster
 The interaction with the cluster is done through `kubectl`.
+This is the Kubernetes client installed on your local machine that makes API calls to the Kubernetes cluster.

-1. Execute the provided script to enrol as a **service account**.
+1. Execute the provided script to enroll as a **service account**.

+    ```bash
+    chmod +x username-enroll.sh
+    ./username-enroll.sh <token>
+    ```

-2. Run `kubectl get all --namespace your_namespace` to check that you can access the cluster.
+2. Run `kubectl get all --namespace your_namespace` to verify that you can access the cluster.

 ## 1.2 Accessing the dashboard
+The Kubernetes dashboard is a powerful tool which provides a GUI for you to visualise the internal workings of the Kubernetes cluster.

 1. Run `kubectl config view`.

-2. Copy the token.
+2. Copy the _token_.

 3. Run `kubectl proxy`, do not close the terminal.

-4. Open your web browser and navigate to: [http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:https/proxy/](http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:https/proxy/)
+4. Open your web browser and navigate to: [http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:https/proxy/](http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:https/proxy/).

-5. Log in using the `token` method (paste the token that you retrieved from the first step).
+5. Log in using the `token` method (paste the token that you retrieved from step 2).

-6. View resources in your `namespace` (_your_namespace_).
+6. Now you can view resources in your `namespace`.

 # Lab 2: Deploy your BookInfo application [10 minutes]
 [NOTE]
-Disclaimer:
-The code for this lab is taken from [Istio's BookInfo Application Tutorial](https://istio.io/docs/examples/bookinfo/).
+Disclaimer: The code for this lab is taken from [Istio's BookInfo Application Tutorial](https://istio.io/docs/examples/bookinfo/).

 ## 2.1 Deploy using the manifest (without Helm)

-1. Replace the `namespace` in the _Deployment_ and _Service_ resources in `bookinfo.yml`
+1. Replace all occurrence of `namespace` in the _Deployment_ and _Service_ resources in `bookinfo.yml` with _your_namespace_.
-   to use _your_namespace_.

     ```yaml
+    # replace namespace: 111 with
     namespace: your_namespace
     ```